Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

         descriptors: (wifi, spi) for the wifi spi and ("", eep) for the eeprom spi.

+        A possible complication here is the power usage descriptors: If you want to add a power usage descriptor to every group, you'd still have to add explicit group descriptors...

         However, for a backpack that just contains a single device (say, the wifi backpack without the eeprom and sd), you'd want to write something like::